Wether Hill (Lake District)

 Wether Hill is a fell in the English Lake District, between Martindale and Haweswater.
 It lies on the main north-south ridge of the Far Eastern Fells between Loadpot Hill and High Raise.
 Lesser ridges also radiate out to the east and north-west.
+It should not be confused with Wether Hill in north Northumberland.

 Topography

 North of Wether Hill, across a broad depression, is Loadpot Hill, the height of the two being almost equal.
 Flowing east from this col is Howe Grain, a feeder of Cawdale Beck.
 This in turn flows through a U-shaped valley and finally – renamed Howes Beck – passes through Bampton to the Lowther.